 Right to Suspend or Terminate Upon Default

-Upon any Contractor Default, the WPWMA shall have the right to suspend or terminate this Agreement, in whole or in part.
-Such suspension or termination shall be effective thirty (30) days after the WPWMA has given notice of suspension or termination to Contractor, except that such notice may be effective immediately if the Contractor Default is one which endangers the health, welfare or safety of the public.
+Upon any Contractor Default, the WPWMA shall have the right to suspend or terminate this Agreement, in whole or in part, but only to the extent WPWMA has provided written notice to Contractor and Contractor has failed to commence and diligently pursue cure of such Contractor Default within thirty (30) days receipt of such notice.
+Such suspension or termination shall be effective thirty (30) days after the WPWMA has given notice of suspension or termination to Contractor and Contractor has failed to commence and diligently pursue cure within such thirty (30) days, except that such notice may be effective immediately if the Contractor Default is one which endangers the health, welfare or safety of the public.
 Notice shall be given in writing and shall be sent via a nationally recognized overnight courier or by mail, postage prepaid via certified mail, return receipt requested to the address listed in Section 9.9, below.

 Equitable Remedies and Rights